Servc-account/test-assignment-backend/README.md

 To store the code, use the repository on GitHub.

 Create a server on Spring Boot.
+Starter code can be obtained [here](https://start.spring.io/).

 Make a CRUD for a bookstore with 5 endpoints:
 * GET /books - Get array of all books